iconify/types/README.md

 All icon properties except for `body` are optional and are represented by type `IconifyOptional`.
 Type `IconifyJSON` also extends type `IconifyOptional`, allowing all optional properties to be placed in the root object.

 If an icon is missing a property, look in the root object for the default value.
-If the root object does not have the default value, use Iconify default value for that property (see list of properties and default values in "Icon format" section above).
+If the root object does not have the default value, use Iconify default value for that property (see list of properties and default values in the "Icon format" section above).

 Default values in the root object make it possible to reduce duplication.